 1. The AF sends the authorization request to the CCF.

-Editor’s Note: Clarification on authorization request if FFS.

 2. The CCF checks whether the request requires resource owner permission.
 If the request requires resource owner permission and there is no available resource owner permission data, then the CCF decides to use CIBA flow.

 3. The CCF informs the AF about initiating the CIBA flow, so that the AF executes steps 5 and 6 regularly until the CCF obtains permission from the resource owner.